foolinluvs/fudstub/README.md

 # fudstub
-fud stub : cookie logger with ip grabber that bypass windows securitry and other antiviruss
+fud stub : cookie logger with ip grabber that bypass windows security and other antiviruss fud stub is good method

+made by foolin#0001